guilherme-n-l/guilherme-n-l/README.md

 ## About me

 I'm currently a computer science major studying at Inteli (Instituto de Tecnologia e Liderança).
-I enjoy watching open source application development and my goal is to work in cloud development or scientific computing.
+I enjoy watching open source application development and my goal is to work in cloud development, devOps or scientific computing.

 ## Experience